Streets of Your Town: Composition and recording

 Written by Grant McLennan, the sunny, upbeat music is contrasted with darker lyrics: "Don't the sun look good today but the rain is on its way, watch the butcher shine his knives, and this town is full of battered wives".
 McLennan said of writing the song, "I was listening to 'Under the Milky Way' and I was just working it out–cause I'm a big fan of The Church.
 And that afternoon I came up with a chord progression and a chorus."
 The song was written in McLennan and Amanda Brown's apartment in Bondi.
 Brown said, "It was written in, I would say, 10 minutes.
-I was singing along and I sung that "shine" line, which is like the call and response answer in the verses.
-And I don’t collect any songwriting royalties for that song, because that was a condition of my joining the band."
+I was singing along and I sung that 'shine' line, which is like the call and response answer in the verses.
+And I don't collect any songwriting royalties for that song, because that was a condition of my joining the band."

-Mclennan had not played the song to Forster before entering the studio.
-"It remains an odd fact - the one Go-Betweens song Grant and I never played before recording," Forster wrote.
-Lindy Morrison said, "We were in a park in Glebe when Amanda and Grant played the song to us for the first time, and I guess I was hearing it through Robert’s reaction, because Robert was so shocked.
-So I was feeling his pain, but that didn’t mean I couldn’t see how magnificent that song was."
+McLennan had not played the song to the band's co-founder Robert Forster before entering the studio.
+"It remains an odd fact – the one Go-Betweens song Grant and I never played before recording," Forster wrote.
+Lindy Morrison said, "We were in a park in Glebe when Amanda and Grant played the song to us for the first time, and I guess I was hearing it through Robert's reaction, because Robert was so shocked.
+So I was feeling his pain, but that didn't mean I couldn't see how magnificent that song was."

 John Willsteed played the "gorgeous Spanish-inflected acoustic guitar solo" on a nylon-stringed classical guitar that belonged to Brown.
 The band were unable to replicate it live where Willsteed played bass.
 Forster noted, "It was much more of a studio construction, and maybe the best version of it ever is on the album."

 Forster later said, "This was obviously the most commercial thing we'd ever done, and it came out around October '88, which caught the summer here.
 It was re-released in summer and it sat fantastically on Australian summer radio and then it sat well on English summer radio.
 We were walking around Soho and we'd hear it on the radio, every jean shop and café.
 It was on Radio 1 and so we were hearing it as we were walking around."